German mark (1871): Silver coins

 These silver coins are token or subsidiary currency for the gold mark and are therefore legal tender only up to 20 marks.
 However, all silver 3-mark Vereinsthalers issued before 1871 enjoyed unlimited legal tender status even after the switch-over to the gold standard.
-This ended with the demonetization of the Vereinsthaler in 1908 and the introduction of the new subsidiary 3-mark coins.
+For German one-thaler pieces, this status ended on 1 October 1907.
+A law of 19 May 1908 authorized new subsidiary 3-mark coins.

 The 5-mark coin, however, was significantly closer in value to older thalers (and other such crown-sized coins).

 Gold coins

-Gold coins were minted in .900 fineness to a standard of 2,790 mark = 1 kilogram of gold (a mark was therefore about 5.5313 gr of gold; a troy ounce of gold was worth 86.78 ℳ︁).
+Gold coins were minted in .900 fineness to a standard of 2,790 marks = 1 kilogram of gold (a mark was therefore about 5.5313 gr of gold; a troy ounce of gold was worth 86.78 ℳ︁).
 Gold coin production ceased in 1915.
 5-mark gold coins were minted only in 1877 and 1878.